On this site, what counts as verifiable evidence has a strict meaning.

 If chain of custody is missing, certainty is not justified.

-Use The Chain Of Custody Checklist For Everyday People as your quick guide.
+Use The Chain Of Custody Checklist For Everyday People as a practical guide, and pair it with 7 Critical Reasons Why Metadata Matters for Verification.

-If you hand the same evidence to five reasonable people, can they follow the trail and confirm what you are claiming.
+If you hand the same evidence to five reasonable people, can they follow the same trail and confirm what you are claiming?

 If the answer is no, it is not verifiable.